PatrikLem/PatrikLem/README.md

 # Hello visitors 😄
 ## About me 🧐
   - I am a finnish student currently studying at LAB University of Applied Sciences.
-Studying Indrustrial Information Technology.
+Studying Industrial Information Technology.
   - I enjoy gaming and learning new things.

 ### Contacts 📞